-W: Wave (channels 0,1 only)
+W: Wave (pulse channels only)

-This command allows you to select one of the four different waveforms available for channel 0 and 1.
+Select one of the four different waveforms available for the pulse channels.

 6. Overview Of Key Presses

 This is an overview of key presses valid in the phrase screen.
 The key pressing philosophy expressed here is used as consequently as possible throughout the entire program.